Austin DSA Bylaws

 Mindfulness of Jargon.
 Everyone should feel comfortable expressing themselves- try to avoid use of jargon or in-group speak.

 Democratic Socialists of America is committed to creating a space that is welcoming and inclusive to members of all genders, races, and classes.
 The following policy provides guidelines to ensure that everyone is able to organize without fear of harassment, abuse, or harm.
+We further recognize that interpersonal conflict can arise within our organization and manifest itself within and without our political processes.
+The processes created by this policy are designed to address inappropriate personal conduct by members, and not political conduct which may nevertheless interfere with DSA's core political work.

 1. Submission to such conduct is made either explicitly or implicitly a term or condition of a member’s continued affiliation with DSA;

-2. Submission or rejection of such conduct by an individual is used as the basis for organizational decisions affecting such individual; or
+2. Submission or rejection of such conduct by an individual is used as the basis for organizational decisions affecting such individual; or,

 3. Such conduct has the purpose or effect of creating a hostile environment interfering with an individual’s capacity to organize within DSA.